nus-cs2103/website-base/admin/project-assessment.md

 Evaluates: How good is your Quality Assurance?

-Based on: 1. your test code 2. our own manual testing 3. your performance in the <trigger trigger="click" for="modal:projectAssessment-practicalExam">v1.5 Practical Exam</trigger>, 4. bugs found during testathon.
+Based on: 1. your test code 2. our own manual testing 3. your performance in the <trigger trigger="click" for="modal:projectAssessment-practicalExam">v1.5 Practical Exam</trigger>, 4. bugs found during PE.

 <panel type="seamless" header="Expectations for writing automated tests:" expanded>
   <include src="project-testing.md#expectations"/>